Heat Pump Rebates for Your Home

 In addition to the requirements for all heat pump projects, the following are requirements for CMLP's whole home heat pump rebate:

-- Heat pumps must be new and sized to be capable of being the sole source of heating in the home (i.e. sized to meet 90 - 120% of the total heating load at the outdoor design temperature, per ACCA Manual J Design Conditions, throughout 100% of the conditioned space.
-Conditioned space is defined as the space designated as living area in the Assessor’s database.).
-Homes may maintain back up heat from a wood or pellet stove or supplemental heat from existing electric resistance heating, ETS or heat pumps.
+- Heat pumps must be new and sized to be capable of being the sole source of heating in the home (i.e. sized to meet 90 - 120% of the total heating load at an 8°F outdoor design temperature, per ASHRAE 2017 Design Conditions, throughout 100% of the conditioned space.
+Each condenser must be able to heat its zone down to 8°F. Conditioned space is defined as the space designated as living area in the Assessor’s database.).

 - Project must either include the removal or disconnection of the pre-existing heating system, or the homeowner must not use the pre-existing heating system unless there is an emergency or unless the pre-existing heating system is the source of hot water for domestic uses.
 An emergency is defined as heat pump maintenance down-time or if the heat pump is not able to heat the home during an extreme weather event.